Georeferencing design files with QGIS

 When it comes to a construction project, the more information about a job site you have, the better decisions you make.
 Only combining the right data from multiple sources provides the best and accurate understanding of the situation.

 The essential part of the process is georeferencing the data before even trying to overlay them together.
 During georeferencing you’ll assign a real world coordinates to a map or an image.
-This article will show you how to georefrence a construction site map using an opensource software QGIS.
+This article will show you how to georeference a construction site map using an opensource software QGIS.

 Data